zz2liu/RnaSeq-HpcPipelines/README.md

     babun shell /bin/bash        #set bash as default shell ln -s $HOMEPATH/Downloads .  #make a shortcut of your Downloads folder
     ```
-    Note: Each line is a bash command, # is for comment
 - Optional: Alternative unix terminals on windows:
     - Mobaxterm is another option which should suffice this tutorial.
 You can download a free and portable (no installation needed) version [here](http://mobaxterm.mobatek.net/download-home-edition.html).
     - windows 10 users have another option to use 'subsystem for linux', [see here](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).

 ### For Mac OS X users
 - Search and run terminal (you might want to pin it to your dock)
-- Paste the following lines (each line is a bash command, # is for comment)
+- Optional: Paste the following lines
     ```sh
     # install Homebrew, the popular free package manager for OSX.
 It will take a few minutes.
     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     brew install wget    #wget will be used later for downloading your RnaSeq data.
     ```
 ### Prepare your key files to yale clusters
-- generate the key pair for your terminal: Paste to your terminal:
+- generate the key pair for your terminal:
     ```sh
     keyFile=~/.ssh/id_rsa
     # generate a key pair if necessary